for github, you can use curl!# replace 'your github username' with your username# replace 'your repository name' with the name you'd like to call your repository# keep EVERYTHING ELSE as is

 Summary for Working With Files

-# look at the differences between your last save and your current changes
+# make changes# look at the differences between your last save and your current changes

 git diff --color